verifereum/funding/evm-decomp/evm-decompilation.md

 Please list their names and roles for the project as well as how many hours per month will each person work on this project?
 -->

-- Principal Investigator: Dr. Ramana Kumar - Project lead and formal verification expert
+- Principal Investigator: Ramana Kumar - Project lead and formal verification expert
-- Co-Investigator: Dr. Magnus Myreen - Decompilation technology expert
+- Co-Investigator: Magnus Myreen - Proof-producing decompilation expert
 - Research Assistant: [To be hired] - HOL4 implementation and case studies

 ### Background